 It could be the first of many

-Angela Nagle, PhD student in civil engineering at University College Cork, is investigating environmental, economic and political issues related to bridges made with wind turbines
+Angela Nagle, a PhD candidate in civil engineering at University College Cork, is investigating environmental, economic and political issues relating to wind turbine bridges

 He hopes to see dozens of them dot the Irish countryside in the not too distant future.

-With 11.000 tonnes of wind turbines expected to be decommissioned across Ireland by 2025, there should be no shortage of material to work with.
+With 11.000 tonnes of wind turbines due to be decommissioned across Ireland by 2025, there should be no shortage of material to work with.

-The dream of recycling wind turbines to turn them into bridges is part of an ever-growing effort to find creative ways of managing "renewable waste".
+The dream of recycling wind turbines into bridges is part of an ever-growing effort to find creative ways to manage “renewable waste.”
 A unique challenge.
-Because wind turbine blades are very large and sturdy, Nagle and colleagues hope they can also be reused for electric transmission towers, and more.
+Because wind turbine blades are very large and sturdy, Nagle and colleagues hope to be able to reuse them for electric transmission towers and more.

-Taken together, these innovations (if they prove technically and economically viable) could help avert the nightmare of wind turbine waste, a potentially very bad phenomenon.
+Taken together, these innovations (if proven technically and economically viable) could help avert the nightmare of wind turbine waste, a potentially very negative phenomenon.

 Wind turbines have a lifespan

-"If we really want a sustainable and renewable fuel source, it is not appropriate to pollute the environment with discarded materials," Nagle says.
+“If we really want a sustainable, renewable fuel source, it's not appropriate to pollute the environment with discarded materials,” Nagle says.
 And he's right.

-Wind turbines are built to last around 20 years and most of the existing ones have not yet reached the end of their useful life.
-However, wind turbines are often taken out of service sooner, as companies replace them with larger ones that can produce more energy, a process known as "repowering".
+Wind turbines are built to last around 20 years, and most existing ones have not yet reached the end of their useful life.
+But wind turbines are often taken out of service earlier as companies replace them with larger ones that can produce more energy, a process known as “repowering.”

 And once the old wind turbines no longer take the wind, they have to go somewhere.
 This often means landfill, where the shovels take up a huge amount of space.

-Second the Electric Power Research Institute, the dimensions of the blades have "increased significantly" in recent years, from an average diameter of 45 meters in 1997 to 110 meters in 2017.
+For the Electric Power Research Institute, the size of the blades has “increased significantly” in recent years, from an average diameter of 45 meters in 1997 to 110 meters in 2017.
 They are very difficult to move and are not biodegradable.

-Of course, they are a small fraction of the total waste we produce each year, but it would still be better for the environment and the climate if we could reuse these facilities in some way.
+Sure, they are a small fraction of the total waste we produce every year, but it would still be better for the environment and the climate if we could reuse these structures in some way.

 Re-Wind, how wind turbines are reborn

-From the 2016, Re-Wind, a collaboration between the US, Republic of Ireland and Northern Ireland (with researchers and funding from all three governments) investigated the possibility of repurposing wind turbines for a variety of civil engineering projects.
+Since 2016, Re-Wind, a collaboration between the US, the Republic of Ireland and Northern Ireland (with researchers and funding from all three governments) has explored the possibility of repurposing wind turbines for a variety of civil engineering projects.
 Within the next six months, the team plans to hold its first two large-scale demonstrations.

-In addition to footbridge in County Cork, also the "Blade pole", a project to reuse wind turbines as large high-voltage electrical transmission towers.
-To test the idea, three dismantled blades will be installed as electric towers in a wind farm in Kansas next summer.
+In addition to footbridge in County Cork, also the “Blade pole“, a project to reuse wind turbines as large high-voltage electrical transmission towers.
+To test the idea, three dismantled blades will be installed as power towers at a wind farm in Kansas next summer.

 However, the Re-Wind team has many other ideas to test.
-Laying blades horizontally along stretches of coastline to act as breakwaters and help prevent coastal erosion.
+The horizontal placement of blades along stretches of coast to act as breakwaters and help prevent coastal erosion.
 Use as noise barriers for highways and separators for skate parks, arches or art installations.

-The old wind turbines could even be installed underwater to serve as artificial scaffolding for the barrier Reef, perhaps in the same areas where offshore wind turbines are being built.
+Old wind turbines could even be installed underwater to act as artificial scaffolding for the barrier Reef, perhaps in the same areas where offshore wind turbines are being built.

 How about making houses there?

 The group is particularly excited about the prospect of using old wind turbines to build affordable housing as well.
-“One of the first things we looked at was cutting these blades into pieces to give for free or for a very low cost.
+“One of the first things we looked at was cutting these blades into pieces to give away for free or for a very low cost.
 To who?
-People in economically disadvantaged neighborhoods who could use them for construction ", by way of housing containers.
+People in economically disadvantaged neighborhoods who could use them for construction” as housing containers.

 Others, such as General Electric, use old turbine blades to obtain new materials.
 Last month, the renewable energy division announced it had entered into a contract with recycling company Veolia North America.
 It will involve taking the disused wind turbines, shredding them and using them as raw material in the cement kilns.

-Using shredded blade waste to produce cemen is a technique known as co-processing.
+Using shredded blade waste to produce cement is a technique known as co-processing.
 It was first used commercially in Europe about a decade ago.
 This application could help solve another environmental challenge.
-This is the huge climatic impact of cement production, which involves heating the limestone to more than 1500 ° C in a furnace.
+This is about the huge climate impact of cement production, which involves heating limestone to more than 1500°C in a kiln.

 GE estimates that by burning wind turbines instead, carbon emissions from cement production can be reduced by 27%.